KmilleK/Robust_PGO_loop_closure_outlier/README.md

 - Change directories to the top of the CVX distribution, and run the cvx_setup command. cd C:\personal\cvx cvx_setup
-- Change the solver: the free one are SDPT3 and SeDuMi.
-You can get a academic MOSEK license online if you want cvx_solver SDPT3 cvx_save_prefs
+- Change the solver: the free ones are SDPT3 and SeDuMi.
+You can get an academic MOSEK license online if you want cvx_solver SDPT3 cvx_save_prefs
 - Add additional function (huber_fro) loss function into cvx function folder (\cvx\functions\@cvx)

-2) Change the folderPath and the excludeFolder in the main script to fit your actual file localisation.
+2) Change the folderPath and the exclude folder in the main script to fit your actual file localization.

 	folderPath = 'D:\document\MATLAB\24_6';
 	subfolders_full = genpath(folderPath);